tqtezos/assets.tqtezos.com/docs/token-contracts/fa2/1-fa2-smartpy.md

 ┃ * `single_contract`: The default for single-asset.
 ┃ * `single_mutran_contract`: The single-asset with mutez transfer entry-point.
 ┃ * `nft_mutran_contract`: The default in NFT mode with mutez transfer entry-point.
+┃ * `lzep_contract`: The default with lazy-entry-points flag.
+┃ * `lzepm_contract`: The default with lazy-entry-points-multiple flag.
+┃ * `lzep_mutran_contract`: The default with mutez-transfer and lazy-entry-points flag.
+┃ * `lzepm_mutran_contract`: The default with mutez-transfer and lazy-entry-points-multiple flag.
 ```

 One can dump the Michelson code into a file (see `fatoo get-code --help`),